borgbackup/borg/docs/faq.rst

 - Don't use any expensive compression.
 The default is lz4 and super fast.
   Uncompressed is often slower than lz4.
 - Just wait.
-You can also interrupt it and start it again as often as you like, it will converge against a valid "completed" state (see ``--checkpoint-interval``, maybe use the default, but in any case don't make it too short).
-It is starting from the beginning each time, but it is still faster then as it does not store data into the repo which it already has there from last checkpoint.
+You can also interrupt it and start it again as often as you like, it will converge against a valid "completed" state.
+It is starting from the beginning each time, but it is still faster then as it does not store data into the repo which it already has there.
 - If you don’t need additional file attributes, you can disable them with ``--noflags``, ``--noacls``, ``--noxattrs``.
 This can lead to noticeable performance improvements when your backup consists of many small files.